MEET OUR STAFF

 Monday-Friday, 9am-3pm, except Wednesdays, 12-3pm

 Dan dos Santos is the Facilities Manager at Hancock Church.
-He is responsible for maintaining the church, including managing building rentals, overseeing contractors and working with church committees.
-During his time at Hancock, dos Santos has overseen several large projects, including the revitalization of hallways and other areas of the church and its offices.
+He is responsible for maintaining the buildings, including managing building rentals, overseeing contractors and working with church committees.
+During his time at Hancock, dos Santos has overseen the revitalization of the buildings, including hallways, offices, classrooms, and fellowship hall.
+Currently he is also involved with the large project of installing an elevator and making Hancock Church ADA compliant.
 He is responsible for handling the building needs of the Hancock Nursery School and facilitating the relationship between the school and the church.
 Dan is a 2001 graduate of the University of Massachusetts at Boston and earned his Facilities Management certificate from Wentworth Institute of Technology in 2011.